OliverQin/netladder/README.md

 ## Known issues
 - SOCKS5 server only supports IPv4.
 - TCP Only, UDP not supported.
-- It support HTTPS (it's required in severe environments), but certificates are not checked.
+- It supports HTTPS (it's required in severe environments), but certificates are not checked.
 Thus it may suffer from MITM attack.

 Use It At Your Own Risk!